-They have a triple hit of lemon – lemon juice, lemon rind and lemon curd – tempered with a gorgeous hit of almond, all wrapped up in a moist, delicious cake that practically melts in your mouth.
-They are perfect with a cup of tea or coffee anytime; in fact they were so irresistible I found myself eating them for breakfast!
+They have a triple hit of lemon – lemon juice, lemon rind and sweet lemon curd – tempered with a gorgeous hit of almond.
+All the flavours are wrapped up in a moist, delicious cake that practically melts in your mouth.
+Plus there’s a rich layer of lemony cream cheese running through the middle and a crunchy streusel topping.
+Perfect with a cup of tea or coffee anytime; they are so irresistible I once found myself eating them for breakfast!

-As well as being perfect as a snack anytime, I serve slightly larger Lemon Almond Streusel Bars on pretty plates topped with a scoop of vanilla ice cream as a dessert for guests.
+These sweet treats are perfect for afternoon tea or as a snack anytime.
+I also love to serve slightly larger slices of Lemon Almond Streusel Bars on pretty plates topped with a scoop of vanilla ice cream as a dessert.
+You can sprinkle a few chopped almonds over the ice cream if you like.
 It’s nice to offer small glasses of Amaretto or Limoncello to the adults to accompany the dessert as well.

 - Crumble Topping